-If the vehicle does run out of fuel, a minimum of 4 litres (0.8 gallons) will be required to restart the engine.
-The vehicle will need to be driven 1.6-5 km (1-3 miles) in order to reset the engine management and monitoring systems.
+If the vehicle does run out of fuel, a minimum of 4 litres (0.9 gallons) will be required to restart the engine.
+The vehicle should be left with the ignition on for 5 minutes after refuelling before attempting to restart the engine.
+The vehicle will need to be driven 1.6 - 5 km (1 - 3 miles) in order to reset the engine management and monitoring systems.